Home Trading strategies Why Trading Strategies Are Not Working (How To Know And Avoid It)

 Incubation period: test every trading strategy live in a demo account

-When you have found a strategy that looks promising in a backtest, you should paper trade it for many months in a demo account.
+When you have found a promising strategy in a backtest, you should paper trade it for many months in a demo account.

 We like to call this the incubation period.
 It’s time-consuming but this “trick” saves you money in the long run and makes it less likely your strategies stop working.
 And when your strategy stops working, you are prepared for it.